 Small and Complex Electronics Makes Cleaning and Detection Difficult

-Electronic component manufacturing has followed a decades old prediction about the exponential miniaturization of the chips that populate circuit boards and power everything around us.
-Moore’s law, named after its creator, Gordon E. Moore, one of the cofounders of Intel, said that the number of transistors that could cost-effectively be placed on a chip would double every couple years.
+Electronic component manufacturing has followed a decades-old prediction about the exponential miniaturization of the chips that populate circuit boards and power everything around us.
+Moore’s law, named after its creator, Gordon E. Moore, one of the co-founders of Intel, said that the number of transistors that could cost-effectively be placed on a chip would double every couple of years.
 This trend has held true since it was first uttered back in 1965.

-The profoundly small components we can build and assemble has allowed for extraordinary processing power in packages inconceivably small to even someone like Moore back in the mid-60s.
+The profoundly small components we can build and assemble have allowed for extraordinary processing power in packages inconceivably small to even someone like Moore back in the mid-60s.